-Level 4 assessments prepare students for Level 5 (second-year) and maintain the course's focus on work-based learning, social responsibility, graduate attributes, and transferable skills.
-Indeed, the Sociology Work Project module enables students to gain valuable work experience in the context of Sociology of Work perspectives.
+Level 4 assessments prepare students for Level 5 (second-year) and maintain the course's focus on work-based learning, social/political responsibility, graduate attributes, and transferable skills.
+Indeed, the Sociology Work Project module enables students to gain valuable work experience in the context of Sociology of Work and political perspectives.
 Similarly, Practical Research in Sociology requires students to present a report (assignment 2) on their research topic as if written for a local or national organisation using extant data sources.
 This module also prepares students for Level 6 and the completion of the Dissertation by scaffolding them in identifying a diverse range of contemporary research, theoretical, and methodological perspectives, conducting effective literature searches, and in identifying reviewing and synthesising strategies.
-Most importantly, Practical Research in Sociology supports students in preparing their dissertation proposal and identifying an appropriate supervisor to work with at Level 6.
+Most importantly, Practical Research in Sociology and the module, European Politics, support students in preparing their dissertation proposal and identifying an appropriate supervisor to work with at Level 6.

-The Dissertation module at Level 6 (third-year) is an opportunity for students to develop their own research specialisms in practical form, taking as their starting point the underlying principles of the Sociology course in terms of what it means to be a sociologist and in identifying new, diverse, and exciting methodological, theoretical, and research perspectives.
+The Dissertation module at Level 6 (third-year) is an opportunity for students to develop their own research specialisms in practical form, taking as their starting point the underlying principles of the Sociology with Politics course in terms of what it means to be a sociologist and in identifying new, diverse, and exciting methodological, theoretical, and research perspectives.
 Certainly, Level 6 assessments encourage students to showcase skills acquired at Level 5, particularly in relation to the development of evidence-based arguments and the synthesis of a diverse range of source materials.
 In particular, students will be able to do this in Sociology of Religion's first assignment, the annotated bibliography, in Global Power: Sociological Perspectives with the comparative case study report, and in Education and the Sociological Imagination with the combined essay and poster presentation.
+Similarly, in Global Politics students will be asked to write a political research briefing structured in the style of a parliamentary briefing paper that critically overviews a specific example of transnational identity politics.

-In sum, the Sociology assessment strategy supports students in developing their writing, research, and analytical skills, particularly in relation to students being able to construct and sustain evidence-based arguments.
-This a transferable employability skill at the root of UW's Graduate Attributes that all Sociology students can take into the workplace - the ability to deploy evaluative skills to investigate problems and propose viable solutions in a socially responsible way.
+In sum, the Sociology with Politics assessment strategy supports students in developing their writing, research, and analytical skills, particularly in relation to students being able to construct and sustain evidence-based arguments.
+This a transferable employability skill at the root of UW's Graduate Attributes that all Sociology with Politics students can take into the workplace - the ability to deploy evaluative skills to investigate problems and propose viable solutions in a socially responsible way.